OasisAkari/vitepress-theme-akari/README.md

-A Material You stylized theme for vitepress, built with Vue3 + MDUI + GSAP.
+A Material You stylized theme for vitepress, built with Vue3 + MDUI + GSAP and etc.

 ## Demos